 Retired EEA expats and cross-border workers in Europe are covered for their health costs through an ‘S1’ certificate of entitlement granted by their government, whilst visitors obtain health cover via the European Health Insurance Card (EHIC).

 A recent report from international social security agency in France, 'CLEISS', shows that last year the British government paid €250 million for its own citizens in France, a quarter of the total of all payments made to France by other European countries.

 Payments to the UK by France for its own citizens amounted to €1 million.
 Although there are actually more French nationals resident in the UK than there are UK citizens in France, the vast majority of French expatriates pay their own health costs in national insurance contributions from employment.
-Two-thirds of British expats are retired and covered for healthcare via S1 certificates.
+More British expats are covered for healthcare via S1 certificates.

 In addition, each year around 12 million British nationals visit France as tourists, whilst only 3 million French nationals visit the UK, so EHIC costs are inevitably higher for the UK.

 However, the lower number of French nationals reliant on the reciprocal health agreement is only one explanation for the substantially lower bill, for the UK government has previously admitted that accounting procedures for charges incurred by international visitors using the NHS is inadequate.